Students outside Kane Hall

 The program coordinator plays a key role in this team by supporting the creation of e-newsletters and email communications for our students.
 The PC’s expertise is valuable to the team as they see the central inbox and can pick up on trends from questions students ask that may be beneficial to address in mass communication.

 • The Communications Team at HAS uses a variety of methods to keep students informed and engaged.
 These include monthly enewsletters that provide updates and highlight important events, as well as targeted emails tailored to specific majors or minors to ensure relevant information reaches the right students.
-Additionally, the team promotes registration periods and course offerings, making sure students are aware of key academic opportunities and deadlines.
+Additionally, the team promotes course offerings before registration periods and key information about registration; making sure students are aware of key academic opportunities and deadlines.

 Advisers at HAS will typically manage emails for their liaison departments.